Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis: Style-Based Domain Generalization

-In our DDG setting, the goal is to train a domain-invariant global model that generalizes well to unseen domains.
-In the PACS dataset example, a global model trained on art painting, cartoon, and photo domains should generalize well to the sketch domain, despite the absence of sketch data during the model training process.
+In our DDG setting, the goal is to train a global domain-invariant model $\theta$ on the network $\mathcal{G}$ that generalizes well to unseen domains.
+In the PACS dataset example, a global model trained in the art painting, cartoon, and photo domains should generalize well to the sketch domain, despite the absence of sketch data and a centralized aggregator during training.